Collision Theory in Equilibria

 - As [NO2] increases, there are more collisions between NO2 molecules, so the rate of the reverse reaction increases.

 - Forward and backward reaction rates will continue to change until they become equal in value.
-When this occurs, the reaction reaches chemical equilibrium.
+When this occurs, the reaction reaches dynamic equilibrium.
 Since the two rates are equal, there is no change in [N2O4] and [NO2]

 Figure: Reaction between dinitrogen tetroxide and nitrogen dioxide can be monitored by its colour change.
 Nitrogen tetroxide is colourless whereas nitrogen dioxide has a distinctive brown colour.